-Lesson 1 Introductory Exercise 24 points
+Lesson 1 Introductory Exercises 24 points

 Film Analysis 100 points

 Discussion Posts/Responses 12 weeks x 24 points = 288 points

 Quizzes 12 quizzes x 24 points = 288 points

 Exams 3 exams x 100 points= 300 points

 Total points 1000 points

-Lesson 1 Introductory Exercise (24 points)
+Lesson 1 Introductory Exercises (24 points)

-The first week, instead of the usual quiz you will complete an introductory exercise that will introduce you to the class, and class members to each other.
+The first week, instead of the usual quiz you will complete several introductory exercise that will introduce you to the class, and class members to each other.
 Follow the instructions given in the "Lesson One - Orientation" for the details.

 - First, do the "Class Map" assignment (Units and Lessons -> Lesson 1 Orientation -> Class Map link) - Then, open the "Class Roster assignment" to post a photo of yourself. - Finally, create a discussion post for the "Introductions Lesson One" discussion forum. - You will earn up to 6 points for each of the first two assignments and up to 12 points for completing the discussion post assignment, for a total of 24 points possible.
-Due Date: Sunday 9/2 before Midnight (CST)
+Due Date: Sunday 1/20 before Midnight (CST)

-Film Analysis Assignment (100 points)
+Film Response Assignment (100 points)

-At a point of your choosing during the semester (final deadline 12/2), you will watch and critically analyze one film from the options below.
-You will write a 250-300 word response and analysis to the film using at least two concepts from course content and/or readings.
-In your assignment, you will a) briefly summarize the film and it's premise or major argument and b) analyze the types of representations identified in the film.
-In particular, you will want to think about how U.S. entertainment industry portrays different cultural identities and practices, and about the effect these kinds of representations may have in our society-both for the "mainstream" viewing public as well as the groups being represented.
-Or, put another way, what is the film saying about the cultural groups being represented, and what is it saying about the cultural context that produced those representations?
-As you watch the film, you may want to consider how media depictions of different cultures represent:
+At a point of your choosing during the semester (final deadline 4/28), you will watch and respond to one film from the options listed below.
+You will write a 250-300 word response to the film using at least two concepts from course content and/or readings.
+In your assignment, you will a) briefly summarize the film and its premise or major argument and b) analyze the message that the film is trying to convey about the forms of representation identified in the film.

+In particular, you will want to focus on how the U.S. entertainment industry portrays different cultural identities and practices.
+You will then want to put the topics raised in the film in conversation with topics and concepts from this class to consider the effect these kinds of representations may have in our society-both for the "mainstream" viewing public as well as the groups being represented.
+Put another way, I want you to identify what the film is saying about cultural representations in media, and what it is saying about the cultural context that produced those representations?
+As you watch the film, you may want to consider how media depictions of different cultures representa: